 Millets are Ancient Grains.
 Mankind has known its nutritional value for centuries.
 They are naturally gluten-free.
 Millet can also be used as a healthier alternative to rice and in salad recipes or as a side dish.

 Pearl millet is very powerful in controlling diabetes.
-Because of its high fiber content, it tends to digest slowly and release glucose at a slower rate than other foods.
-This helps in maintaining healthy blood sugar levels for a long period.
+Because of its high fiber content, it tends to digest slowly and release glucose slower than other foods.
+This helps maintain healthy blood sugar levels for a long period.

 Pearl Millet in Indian Languages

-- Hindi / Punjabi / Bengali / Odia – Bajra
+- Hindi / Punjabi / Bengali / Odia – Bajra, Bajre

 - Kannada – Sajje